Personal profile

-Marisa Sargent completed her MSc in Biomedical Engineering at the University of Strathclyde in 2017, before continuing her academic career within the area of rehabilitation engineering.
-Her main area of interest is prosthetics with a particular focus on lower-limb amputees and soft tissue health.
-As part of a multi-disciplinary research group, she is currently working towards the evaluation of the limb's response to loading by combining anatomical, physiological, and biomechanical know-how and techniques on various organisational levels, from cells over tissues through to the entire limb.
+Dr. Marisa Sargent completed her PhD in Biomedical Engineering at the University of Strathclyde in 2023 within the area of rehabilitation engineering.
+Her main area of interest is mechanobiology and soft tissue health with a particular focus on prosthetics and lower-limb amputees.
+As part of a multi-disciplinary research group, she is currently working towards the evaluation of the limb's response to loading by combining physiological, biological, and biomechanical know-how and techniques on various organisational levels, from cells over tissues through to the entire limb.

 Master of Science, Biomedical Engineering, University Of Strathclyde